Succession of Henry IV of France: Assassination

 Henry IV's assassination in 1610 was the last of a series of attempts on his life throughout his reign.
 The constant threat of assassination was related to questions of his legitimacy as King of France.
-Even after his abjuration.of the Protestant faith in 1593, doubts remained about the sincerity of Henry's conversion.
-In particular were those who believed that in failing to fulfill the terms of his absolution, he remained technically excommunicate and therefore a legitimate target of assassination.
+Even after his abjuration of the Protestant faith in 1593, doubts remained about the sincerity of Henry's conversion.
+In particular were those who believed that in failing to fulfill the terms of his absolution, he remained technically excommunicated and therefore a legitimate target of assassination.
 As a Catholic king, Henry should have, it was argued, closed Huguenot churches and banned Protestant worship, but he instead made concessions to his former co-religionists in the Edict of Nantes and tolerated the existence of what was seen as a "state within a state", with whole towns and regions of France in which the Huguenots' right to worship, bear arms and govern their own affairs being protected by Henry.

 According to his murderer, François Ravaillac, Henry "made no attempt to convert these Protestants and was said to be on the point of waging war against the Pope so as to transfer the Holy See to Paris".
 Ravaillac stated that "he had felt obliged to take this step because, from rumours he had heard, he felt the King had seemed reluctant to punish the Huguenots for trying to murder all the Catholics last Christmas Day.
 Some Catholics still languished in the Paris gaols while their persecutors went scot free".

 Henry continued to promote Huguenots to office in France and to form alliances with Protestant princes abroad.
 In his home territory of Béarn, he did nothing to re-establish free Catholic worship, as the pope had demanded.
 It seemed clear to Henry's Catholic opponents that he had recanted his Protestantism merely for political reasons to secure the French throne.
 Rebels and would-be assassins felt justified by what they saw as Henry's manifest failure to comply with the terms of his absolution.
 In their view, Henry remained a heretic and thus a usurper on the throne of France.

 Genealogy

-On the death of King Henry III of France, who had no son, the crown passed to Henry IV, in application of Salic law, because Henry was the descendant of the eldest surviving male line of the Capetian dynasty.
+On the death of King Henry III of France, who had no son, the crown passed to Henry IV, in the application of Salic law, because Henry was the descendant of the eldest surviving male line of the Capetian dynasty.